 Shortly after, we made an about turn to return by the route we had come.
 What we saw was crazy.
 The road was once again full of people.
 Everyone was shouting and saluting us with their arms as if we had beaten the enemy.
 We responded like gladiators returning from combat.
 Montmirail had done nothing, but we were with the victors!
 We went back to the Hotel De Ville in procession with our comrades of the RMT and Resistance.
 It was a completely bizarre situation !

 Upon arriving at the Hôtel de Ville we found Champaubert waiting for Romilly.
 When it arrived we saw that Henri Caron was not in the turret.
 A little while later we were informed that Adjudant Caron had been wounded and was now evacuated to a hospital.
 Caron had, while close to the Rue des Archives, exited his tank to reconnoitre the ground before risking his tank, when his crew saw him fall from a volley of machine gun or sub-machine gun fire coming from a Metro entrance.
 It was dreadful news but he was alive and that was the important thing.
 He was a volunteer of 1940.
-[Fascists had set fire to the city Archive.
-Romilly had been sent to protect firemen from snipers.
-The firemen warned Caron of a German tank waiting in ambush around the corner.
-He checked it out, it was a Panther.
-He armed himself with a PM and left Romilly to personally go sort out the Panther, but was hit in the thigh by a cowardly sniper waiting in ambush in the metro entrance.]
+[Fascists set fire to the city Archive.
+Romilly went to protect firemen from snipers.
+They warned Caron of a German tank waiting in ambush around the corner.
+He saw it was a Panther.
+He armed himself with a PM and left Romilly to go sort it out but was hit in the thigh by a cowardly sniper waiting in ambush in the metro entrance.]

 Towards the end of the morning a considerable crowd gathered at the Hotel De Ville milling all around.
 German prisoners were arriving on foot with soldiers around them but the crowd jostled to get at the Germans.
 At one time a group of German officers arrived and they received stones and blows from all sides despite the protection of their escort.
 At another moment a man with a pistol was seen running towards the Germans.
 He put the pistol to a German's head and killed him.
 All of the cruelty of war was there, I was to see it many times and I did not like what I saw.